alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 Installing Jupyter
 -------------------------
-With the next command we can install `jupyter` using `pip3` that is a package management system useful to install and manage software packages writen in Python.
+With the next command, we can install `jupyter` using `pip3` that is a package management system useful to install and manage software packages written in Python.

 ```console
 pip3 install jupyter